CONTACT: Katharine Eaton

 (202) 463-2436, email@example.com

-WASHINGTON – The Paperboard Packaging Alliance (PPA) announced the winners of its 2015 Student Design Challenge at a luncheon on Sep.
-28 at PACKEXPO in Las Vegas.
+WASHINGTON – The Paperboard Packaging Alliance (PPA) announced the winners of its 2016 Student Design Challenge at a luncheon on Nov.
+7 at PACKEXPO in Chicago.

 Professor: Bill Wynkoop

-Winners received a cash prize to share among the team and one of equal value for the school.
-First place received $5,000, second place received $3,000, and third place received $1,500.
+Winning student teams received a cash prize to share among their team members and their respective schools received a cash award to support their academic program.
+First place: $5,500 to the team, $5,000 to the school; second place: $3,000 to the team, $3,000 to the school; and third place: $1,500 to the team, $1,500 to the school.
 Winners were chosen by a team of paperboard packaging industry professionals who rated submissions based on their response to the competition scenario, innovative structural and graphic design, functionality, and quality of the finished product.

-For more information about the PPA Student Design Challenge, visit paperboardpackaging.org.
+For more information about the PPA Student Design Challenge, like the Paperboard Packaging Alliance on Facebook and visit paperboardpackaging.org.

 # # #